 The surge in mobile wallet apps after demonetisation gave another opportunity for scammers to cash in.
 These calls could to be made to the elderly to “assist” them on getting a so-called “account” on BHIM / Paytm or other mobile wallet apps.
 A fraud executive calls you pretending to be from one of these reputed mobile banking and e-wallet companies, and declares that he will guide you through the registration process by taking your banking details.
 Ultimately, the aim of the scam calls is to gather confidential banking information.

 For an elderly citizen or a person who doesn’t fall into a tax bracket, getting a call from the Income Tax Department is next to impossible.
 Do not reveal any details to the so-called “IT officer” no matter how convincing he sounds.

 How to deal with them

-In reality, no banker will ever ask for any card or account related details.
+In reality, no banker will ever ask for any card or account-related details.
 Banks mostly communicate via email or would ask you to visit your registered branch.
-The best way to deal with spam calls is to ignore them or tell the caller that you will go to the bank to enquire about any problems.
+The best way to deal with scam calls is to ignore them or tell the caller that you will go to the bank to enquire about any problems.
 Disconnect within seconds.
 Never ever reveal any details about yourself.